artsandmetaphysics/goodlifeodyssey/_published/what-causes-generation-gaps.md

 ---
 Created On: '2022-08-01T02:25:00+00:00'
-Description: A long comedic quote demonstrating a generation gap in ancient Athens, and a few thoughts about what causes such gaps.
+Description: 'A long comedic quote demonstrating a generation gap in ancient Athens,

+  and a few thoughts about what causes such gaps.'
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: '2020-07-19'
 Slug: what-causes-generation-gaps